 Latin America and the Caribbean has weak Economic Quality and Business Environment, and Governance is weak.
 Governments in the region are low performers, rule of law is poor and corruption is common.

 Indonesia has seen the second largest rise out of any Asian country over the last 10 years, rising from 80th to 49th, with the largest improvements in the Social Capital, Governance and Business Environment pillars.

 While it may not be politically correct to point it out… it is self-evident that culture, art, science, technology, medical and health standards, and the political values of liberty and democracy have not developed everywhere at the same pace nor for the same length of time.
 They are also not embraced equally from culture to culture.
 Different countries are also at different levels of development.
 They have different degrees of infrastructure and bureaucracy.
-They embrace modernity and equality to varying degrees and they remain tied to ancient lore, rite, monarchy, violence, religion or tribal culture to varying degrees.
-In some places, these primal forces are still very much in evidence.
+They embrace modernity and equality to varying degrees and they remain tied to ancient lore, rite, monarchy, patriarchy, violence, religion or tribal culture to varying degrees.

 So while international equality and balance is the goal, we should not make the mistake of imagining that we are already there, simply because we have an organization known as the United Nations, for that kind of naiveté opens the door for the unscrupulous to manipulate the weak and the willing, and people always suffer as a result.
 This is perhaps the greatest challenge facing the United Nations Organization, and it is a front on which the U.N. receives a lot of criticism.

 We can also not avoid the obvious truth that a country is made up of individuals, each at their own level of evolution.
 So ask the questions of yourself, your people, your leaders and your country: how civilized are you really?

 For more, see The Animal In The Mirror.

 Click HERE to view the latest Legatum Prosperity Index™ Report.